-At the current and last valuation, we are using the 2014 Public Canadian Pensioners' Mortality Table and with generational improvement with CPM-B. We have adjusted the base rates of the table by 110% to account for the size of the pensions members are receiving.
+At the last valuation, we were using the 2014 Public Canadian Pensioners' Mortality Table and with generational improvement with CPM-B. We had adjusted the base rates of the table by 110% to account for the size of the pensions members were receiving.